pjotrp/deploy/README.md

 - Make debugging of scripts easy

 By default we use redis, but syslog and others may also be used.
-The advantage of redis is that it is not bound to the same host, can cross firewalls using an ssh reverse tunnel, and is easy to query.
+The advantage of redis is that it is not bound to the same host, can cross firewalls using an ssh reverse tunnel (see below), and is easy to query.

     ./bin/sheepdog_run.rb -v -c 'echo "HELLO WORLD"'